-Based on log processing rules that you create, Dynatrace Log Monitoring can reshape incoming log data for better understanding, analysis, or further processing by Dynatrace.
+Dynatrace Log Monitoring can reshape incoming log data for better understanding, analysis, or further processing based on rules that you create.

 - Rule name

 - Log query